 The park bench that Tom Hanks sits on for much of the movie was located in Savannah, GA, at Chippewa Square.
 The fiberglass bench he sat on has since been removed and placed into a museum to avoid being destroyed by the weather.
 The church where the feather first falls is about 100 yards just down the street from his bench.

-In the original script, every member of Forrest's platoon in Vietnam was supposed to be mildly retarded like him.
+In the original script, every member of Forrest's platoon in Vietnam was supposed to have a low IQ.
 This was an experimental practice of the Army in the Vietnam War; the Army tried allowing soldiers with lower IQs to enlist, but put them all in platoons together.
 Because this led to so many discipline problems, the Army is not particularly proud of it and threatened not to work with the filmmakers at all if they left the platoon like that.
 As a result, only Forrest and Bubba are noticeably below average intelligence.

 Dave Chappelle was originally offered the role of Bubba in Forrest Gump, which was in a pre-production stage.
 He was concerned about what seemed to be a racially demeaning character so he turned down the part.
 He has since admitted to regretting the decision.